baibiying/CafeBilling/README.md

 Added after the required slice was working.
 Not needed to run the café flow.

-- **Latte 25%** when quantity ≥ 2, applied before the 100/200 CNY tiers.
-Line totals stay at list price.
+- **Latte 25%** (PDF Functional Extension, not required): 25% off Latte when quantity is 2 or more.
+Applied to the list-price subtotal first; the 100 / 200 CNY tiers then apply to what remains.
+Line totals stay at unit price × quantity.
+Two Lattes: list 60.00, discount 15.00, final 45.00.
-- **Printable receipt** via a print stylesheet, not a second page.
+- **Printable receipt** (PDF Functional Extension, not required): **Print bill** opens the browser print dialog.
+A print stylesheet hides the menu and controls and keeps the receipt, instead of a second HTML page.
+Larger type on the printed receipt would be a further improvement.
 - **Persistence** of completed bills was skipped so the in-memory calculator stays the source of truth.
 - **Accessibility** (labels, keyboard, focus) was in the first UI, not added as a late extra.